SharePoint/sp-dev-docs/docs/general-development/sharepoint-design-manager-snippets.md

 6. On the ribbon, on the **Design** tab, choose the snippet that you want to add to your page.

-    When you select a snippet, the Snippet Gallery refreshes so that the page shows you a preview of that snippet, the properties available for that snippet, and the HTML code snippet that you can copy into your HTML master page or page layout.
+    When you select a snippet, the Snippet Gallery refreshes so that the page shows you the properties available for that snippet and the HTML code snippet that you can copy into your HTML master page or page layout.

+    > [!NOTE]
+    > The Snippet Gallery preview is deprecated and does not show a preview of the selected snippet upon refresh.

 7. On the right side of the Snippet Gallery, under **About this Component**, click or select section headers to expand or collapse groups of properties, and then configure any custom settings that you want.